Filbert aphid (Myzocallis coryli)

 Hazelnut aphid (Corylobium avellanae)

 Pest description and crop damage Medium to small aphids that feed on leaves and husks and produce honeydew.
-Filbert aphid is typically more problematic in Willamette Valley hazelnut orchards.
-It is primarily found on undersides of leaves where it feeds on phloem along marginal leaf veins, while hazelnut aphid is primarily found on nut husks.
-Early in the season before nut clusters develop, both species are found on leaves and shoots, with hazelnut aphid tending to dominate on shoots and leaf midribs.
-Filbert aphid is typically light green or pale yellow and lacks well-developed cornicles, which are tube-like projections that emerge from the abdomen.
-Hazelnut aphid by contrast has well-developed cornicles, longer legs, and is a darker green color and may also have reddish coloration.
-Experimental evidence indicates that heavy infestations of aphids should be controlled to prevent reduced kernel fill and smaller nut size.
+Filbert aphid is typically found on the underside of leaves and is light green or pale yellow and lacks well-developed cornicles, which are tube-like projections that emerge from the abdomen.
+Hazelnut aphid is initially found on leaves but transitions mainly to stems and husks as the growing season advances.
+Hazelnut aphid has well-developed cornicles, longer legs, and is a darker green color and may also have reddish coloration.
+Experimental evidence indicates that heavy infestations of filbert aphid should be controlled to prevent reduced kernel fill and smaller nut size.
+Less is known about the impact of hazelnut aphid or the potential synergistic impact of the two species occurring together.
 Damage caused by aphids is cumulative; benefits of control might not be seen during the first season, but they become evident after two years or more of aphid control.
 Honeydew produced by aphids is colonized by sooty mold fungus.
-Sooty mold fungus can impede photosynthesis and severely devitalize plants and retard growth.
-Honeydew also attracts pollinators, so use caution when managing severe aphid infestations with insecticides.
-These aphid species are specific to hazelnut, they are not found on other plants.
+Sooty mold can impede photosynthesis and severely devitalize plants and retard growth.
+Honeydew is sweet and it attracts pollinators, so use caution when managing severe aphid infestations with insecticides.
+These aphid species are specific to hazelnut, they are not found on other plants outside the orchard other than wild hazelnut plants.

 Biology and life history Both aphid species overwinter as eggs in crevices in bark and on twigs, and around buds and leaf scales.
-Eggs turn from a greenish color to black as they mature.
-In early spring, eggs hatch in synchrony with budbreak, and the aphids feed on swelling buds and leaflets before moving to the leaves.
-The winged 'stem mothers', or fundatrices that develop from these first nymphs are capable of dispersing by flight, and they give live birth to nymphs that also give live birth when mature (viviparae).
-The population can increase rapidly, and there are 8 to 10 generations per year.
+Eggs turn from a greenish color when they are first laid to black as they mature.
+Around the time of bud swell, aphid eggs of both species begin to hatch, and the tiny nymphs move to the green buds and commence feeding.
+As leaves begin to develop and shoots elongate, both species are found on the underside of leaves and along the shoots, with hazelnut aphid tending to be more dominant on shoots and along leaf midribs.
+Filbert aphid tends to remain on undersides of leaves where it feeds on phloem along marginal leaf veins throughout the season, while hazelnut aphid tends to transition to nut husks and peduncles as they develop.
+The winged 'stem mothers', or fundatrices that develop from these first nymphs to emerge are capable of dispersing by flight, and they give birth to live nymphs that also give birth to live nymphs when fully mature (viviparae).
+The population can increase rapidly, and there are 8 to 10 asexual generations per year.
 In the fall, winged sexual males and wingless females (oviparae) are formed.
-These mate and the oviparae females lay overwintering eggs.
+These winged males mate with the female oviparae.
+There is a behavioral change after the female oviparae are mated in fall.
+The aphids no longer remain mostly stationary at their feeding sites, but begin to wander over the branches of the tree, laying the eggs that will overwinter and emerge the following spring.

 Management-biological control